rackerlabs/rackspace-how-to/content/cloud-servers/linux-htaccess-tips-and-tricks.md

 #### Redirect examples

-The following examples are basic 301 redirect examples that use an **.htaccess** text file.
+The following examples are basic 301 redirect examples that use an **.htaccess** file.
 Save this file in the folder from which you want to perform the redirect.

 For example, if you place the **.htaccess** file in the